 The State Log graph displays a graphical view of logged activity-state changes-for peripheral units and clocks, as well as CPU modes in relation to a common time axis.

-For more information about the Timeline window, how to display a graph, and the other supported graphs, see Reference information on application timeline, page 261.
+For more information about the Timeline window, how to display a graph, and the other supported graphs, see The application timeline, page 251.

-See also, Requirements and restrictions for power debugging, page 313.
+See also Requirements and restrictions for power debugging, page 315.

 One of the following combinations: